isaacwilliams/not-good-enough-web/content/episodes/059-throw-the-facebook-at-them/index.md

 ## Britney Higgins

-- In 2019, Defense Minister staffer [Britney Higgins was allegedly raped in an office in Parliament house](https://www.abc.net.au/news/2021-02-21/heres-what-we-know-and-dont-about-brittany-higgins-alleged-rape/13173526).
+- In 2019, Defense Minister staffer [Brittany Higgins was allegedly raped in an office in Parliament house](https://www.abc.net.au/news/2021-02-21/heres-what-we-know-and-dont-about-brittany-higgins-alleged-rape/13173526).
 - Scott Morrison needed to [have this explained to him by his wife](https://www.sbs.com.au/news/scott-morrison-criticised-for-invoking-his-daughters-in-response-to-brittany-higgins-rape-allegations).
 - Political staffers [have few workplace protections](https://www.smh.com.au/politics/federal/no-rights-at-work-mps-staffers-are-the-uber-drivers-of-the-political-process-20210215-p572mg.html).
 - There is absolutely no connection between drug use and a [marble table being broken during a party at Tony Abbots office](https://www.smh.com.au/politics/federal/tony-abbott-to-pay-for-marble-table-smashed-during-party-20151019-gkd2wv.html).
-- The Full Story Guardian [podcast on Britney Higgins](https://www.theguardian.com/australia-news/audio/2021/feb/19/brittany-higgins-and-the-toxic-culture-of-australian-politics-with-lenore-taylor).
+- The Full Story Guardian [podcast on Brittany Higgins](https://www.theguardian.com/australia-news/audio/2021/feb/19/brittany-higgins-and-the-toxic-culture-of-australian-politics-with-lenore-taylor).
 - Craig Kelly's longtime office manager has stayed on, [despite repeated allegations of grooming teenagers and having an AVO taken out against him](https://www.theguardian.com/australia-news/2021/feb/19/craig-kelly-senior-staff-member-aide-frank-zumbo-allegations-inappropriate-behaviour-young-women).
 - Oh, and the [Family Court has been abolished as an independant body](https://womensagenda.com.au/latest/family-court-abolished-as-controversial-bill-passes-through-senate/), after a [long campaign by Pauline Hanson](https://www.theguardian.com/australia-news/2019/sep/18/pauline-hanson-sparks-fury-with-claims-domestic-violence-victims-are-lying-to-family-court).
 - Jacqui Lambie continues to be a [problematic fav, blasting the family court merger](https://7news.com.au/politics/jacqui-lambie-blasts-family-court-merger-c-2181634).